-Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medication.
+Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medicine.By Mayo Clinic Staff

-Corticosteroids also suppress your immune system, which can help control conditions in which your immune system mistakenly attacks its own tissues.
+Corticosteroids also suppress the immune system.
+This can help control conditions in which the immune system mistakenly attacks its own tissues.

 - By mouth.
 Tablets, capsules or syrups help treat the inflammation and pain associated with certain chronic conditions, such as rheumatoid arthritis and lupus.

 - By inhaler and intranasal spray.
 These forms help control inflammation associated with asthma and nasal allergies.